 Acute Kidney Injury

-• Acute kidney injury (AKI) is defined as an abrupt (within 48 hours) reduction in kidney function with an absolute increase in serum creatinine of more than or equal to 0.3 mg/dL, or a 1.5-fold increase from baseline or a reduction in urine output (documented oliguria of <0.5 mL/kg/h for >6 hours).
+• Acute kidney injury (AKI) is defined as an abrupt (within 48 hours) reduction in kidney function with an absolute increase in serum creatinine of ≥0.3 mg/dL or a 1.5-fold increase from baseline or a reduction in urine output (documented oliguria of <0.5 mL/kg/h for >6 hours).

-• The epidemiology of AKI has changed over the recent years from primary kidney disease to a syndrome secondary to other systemic illness.
+• The epidemiology of AKI has changed from primary kidney disease to a syndrome secondary to other systemic illness or associated treatment.

-• AKI is seen in 27% of children admitted to an ICU.
+• AKI is seen in 27% of children admitted to a PICU or NICU.

 • Functional